GaloisInc/crucible/crux-test-gen/README.md

    if it were a nonterminal with no matching productions); otherwise, it expands to the empty string.

+ * `check_budget[name, amount]`: Checks that the budget counter for `name` is exactly `amount`.
+If so, it expands to the empty string; otherwise, it fails to expand.
+This is useful for requiring that the entire budget is spent during expansion, by adding a `check_budget[name, 0]` at the end of the top-level production.

 ### Locals

 These builtins allow tracking the types of local variables (called simply